bloomberg/bde-tools/doc/waf.rst

   Perform verification of the structure of the repository.
 Currently this option checks whether cycles exist between UORs, packages, and components.

+- ``--with-coverage``

+  Generate coverage report when running unit tests.
+This is currently only supported with gcc, and requires gcov and lcov.

 Environment Variables
 `````````````````````